fbpx

 rel noopener noreferrer

 The use of outbound links can be extremely valuable on a website or blog.
-After all, they can add credibility to your content by referring readers to the sources of any facts, statistics or information you include, and they can play a key role in link building, which can greatly enhance your search engine optimization (SEO) efforts.
+They add credibility to your content by referring readers to the sources of any facts, statistics, or information you include.
+They can play a key role in link building, greatly enhancing your search engine optimization (SEO) efforts.

 However, when you add outbound links to a website, you must also be concerned with security and privacy issues.

 If you take the time to inspect the HTML of various websites, you may notice that the code for links can look quite different from one link to another.
-Some will include the words rel=”noopener noreferrer” and this code may also be added to your outbound links if you make use of a platform like WordPress to create your web content.
+Some will include the words rel=”noopener noreferrer”.
+This code may also be added to your outbound links if you make use of a platform like WordPress to create your web content.

 In this blog post, we will explore what this code means, how it can be used, why it is automatically added to outbound links in WordPress and similar platforms, the potential benefits of using rel=”noopener noreferrer” links when it comes to your security and privacy, and the SEO implications of using these links.